PathwayCommons/pathway-abstract-classifier/README.md

 ```

 ### Quickstart
 Basic example; model is loaded and then used to classify one article that clearly belongs in Biofactoid and one that clearly does not.
-On the last line, we check that it gets this correct.
+On the last line, we check that it gets this correct (where an output of 1 indicates article belongs in Biofactoid, 0 indicates it does not).
 ```py
 import ktrain
 from cached_path import cached_path